wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 been deployed to the collective, all you need to do now is ripple start the servers.

-Ripple starting the servers will allow the new application servers to accept incoming request without incurring an application outage.
+Ripple starting the servers allows the new application servers to accept incoming request without incurring an application outage.

-The ripple start will be manually performed in the Admin Center in this lab.
+The ripple start is manually performed in the Admin Center in this lab.
 However, like the other automated scripts you have used, this process can also be easily automated.